pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 In the "`g` likes only papaya" case, "papaya" will automatically win any contest it's in.
 This nearly _doubles_ the chances that the LLM will emit "papaya" as the next token.

 But, the "`g` likes everything except papaya" case is even more extreme -- it means that the only time "papaya" can be emitted is when it appears as _both_ candidates in a contest.
-This almost never happens, and so its real chances drop to almost 0%.
+This almost never happens, and its real chances drop to almost 0%.

 {% include disclaimer.html content="
 It's important to note that, when looking across _all_ `g` functions, the effects \"average out\" -- as in, the `g` that loves \"papaya\" turns up exactly as often as the `g` that hates \"papaya\", and so when considering ____[broad/large text generation], the overall likelihood that \"papaya\" is generated is the same as what the LLM would've come up with organically.